ericyoc/simple_web_development_poc/README.md

 ## Functionality

-The portfolio includes the following JavaScript functionality:
+The simple website includes the following JavaScript functionality:

 - **Adding Recommendations**: The `addRecommendation()` function is triggered when the recommendation form is submitted.
 It retrieves the message entered by the user, creates a new recommendation element, and appends it to the list of existing recommendations.
 If the message is empty, no action is taken.